 The output shapefile can be either points (one for each source point) or lines from the source points to the closest hubs.

 Distances can be specified in the units selected in the Measurement Unit combo box.
 No attempt is made to transform between coordinate systems, so using source and hub layers with different coordinate systems may yield odd and undesirable results.
-Distances are calculated with the QgsDistanceArea class, which does an ellipsoidal calculation.

 This tool does not incorporate any kind of network analysis, so if paths to hubs are non-linear (e.g. when dealing with city blocks), the closest Euclidian distance may not be the closed in terms of traveling distance.